jakub530/Flashcards-back/README.md

 # Flashcards-back

-This repository holds code for backend of https://flashcards-jj.com.
+This repository holds code for the backend of https://flashcards-jj.com.
 It is written in Node.js with Express framework.
 It is hosted using Heroku.

 ## Schema

 ### User

 Represents a single user.
 New user gets created during registration via post endpoint.
-Tokens field stores list of available tokens, meaning user can be logged in from multiple devices at the same time.
+Tokens field stores a list of available tokens, meaning the user can be logged in from multiple devices at the same time.

 #### Fields